Fiber To The Home

 Right now, Verizon is the leader in the US in FTTH, but the US trails many other countries around the world in converting to FTTH.
 Progress requires massive capital investment and training lots of people to install FTTH, or FTTP (fiber to the premises as they call it.)
 Even the CATV companies are considering fiber to replace aging coax, since the price is right and performance unlimited.

-Here is recent data on worldwide FTTH (from Heavy Reading), showing the growth rate:
+This graph shows 2012 data on worldwide FTTH (from Heavy Reading), showing the growth rate then and which is continuing and even accelerating.

 And here is a graph showing FTTH connections as a percentage of households in 2012 (from the FTTH Council, click here for a larger version of the graph for easier reading.):